magikMaker/magik-server/README.md

 # <a name="contributing"></a>Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com).
+Lint and test your code using `npm test`.

 # <a name="license"></a>License